What is provided that in Italian?

 - I’ll come with you provided that you help me clean.

-The person talking is giving a condition: they will go somewhere with the interlocutor, only if their interlocutor helps them clean.
+The person talking is giving a condition: they will go somewhere with the interlocutor only if their interlocutor helps them clean.

-Basically, we’re going to see how to say provided that in Italian.
+We’re going to see how to say provided that in Italian.

 Let’s find out!

-How to say provided that in Italian
+How to use provided that in Italian?

-You’ll probably agree with us that “provided that” means “as long as” or “on condition that”.
+You’ll probably agree with us that provided that means as long as or on condition that.

-So, the translation of “provided that” can also be the translation of the other two expressions.
+So, the translation of provided that can also be the translation of the other two expressions.

-- purché + present subjunctive
+We say: purché + present subjunctive.

 Purché is a rather formal word.
 We mainly used it in written Italian and formal contexts.